 However, if you received Botox or dermal fillers in the early first trimester before you knew you were pregnant or because of a lack of FDA approval, don't worry.
 It's highly unlikely that these cosmetic treatments will affect you or your baby in any way.
-Pregnancy comes with a whole list of things to stay away from, and apparently lip fillers are on the list.
-So, just know that you (and Jenner) may need to give your lips a break during pregnancy.
+Greenwald advises against having these procedures during pregnancy, but if you already have them, don't panic.
+Most dermal fillers last 6 to 12 months, but dissolving the filler before that time is also an option.